jive-vlbi/etransfer/README.md

 - The system natively supports remote wildcards; it is possible to transfer multiple files irrespective of wether they are remote or local.

-- The etransfer tools support TCP and [[UDT](https://github.com/netvirt/udt4)] over both IPv4 and IPv6.
+- The etransfer tools support TCP and [UDT](https://github.com/netvirt/udt4) over both IPv4 and IPv6.
 The UDT protocol is orders of magnitude faster on long, fat, network connections.

+- Single e-transfer daemon command and data channels are sufficient to support multiple parallel clients.
+The daemon allows specifiying multiple command and/or data channels for the purpose of offering the service over multiple protocols or to fine-tune support of specific protocol(s) on specific interfaces, see [Example](#Example).

 - The etransfer tools do not yet have authentication or authorization built in.